rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-color-content.md

 ## 6.235.33 Details of hand coloring

 <a name="6.235.33.1">6.235.33.1</a> If publisher-issued hand coloring has been recorded as [Color content](/DCRMR/phys-desc/Color-content/), always make a note to indicate that the resource was hand colored before distribution (see [6.23.32.4](/DCRMR/phys-desc/Color-content/#6.23.32.4)).
-Record the evidence used to determine that the hand coloring was applied before distribution, if it is not recorded in another part of the description.
+Record the evidence used to determine that the hand coloring was applied before distribution if not evident from the rest of the description.

 >Example:
 >Color content: <CITE>hand colored</CITE>